(read samples from student senior projects in our Senior Project Anthology)

 The Creative Writing Senior Project is the culminating original creative text showing the creative writing student’s mastery in a given genre.
 It is a literary reflection and realization of the entire Creative Writing program curriculum – the finest work our students can achieve.
 Creative Writing senior projects have, in recent years, garnered the University of La Verne’s Dean’s Award, a financial prize given to graduating seniors for thoughtful excellence in the arts.

-If students need more time to compose or further instruction prior to being admitted to WRT 499, they are strongly encouraged to repeat the class in their chosen genre (WRT 303, 304, or 324) or, alternately, request to take a directed or independent study class with a faculty member.
+If students need more time to compose or further instruction prior to being admitted to CWRT 499, they are strongly encouraged to repeat the class in their chosen genre (CWRT 303, 304, or 324) or, alternately, request to take a directed or independent study class with a faculty member.